jellyfish45/Reddit-Crawler-Data/README.md

 (3)posts_influence.ipynb: Try to track the influence of the most influencial submissions to their comment authors (Problem: need to scape more data and use more specific emotion analyzing tool.)

-(4)sub_analyze.ipynb: Find keywords/valuable Issues related with the topics seperately.
+(4)sub_analyze.ipynb: Find keywords/valuable Issues related with the topics seperately. （Problem: need to dig deep)

 Other ipynb files are just auxiliary tools.
 All the csv documents are the data I collected.